 Snarl + Dark Pulse

 Many of the same things can be said for Honchkrow that were said for Weavile, though the ‘krow comes with less DPS and less bulk.
-Consult the above chart for specifics.
+Refer to the DPS table for Weavile.
 Honchkrow’s draw is that it is much more common, but that doesn’t help much when the bottleneck is Sinnoh Stones.

 The final stop in the Togepi evolution line has an interesting claim to fame; considerable bulk and a double resistance to Fighting attacks.
 This makes for a decent gym defender, though recent stat nerfs to the typical Normal-type gym walls leave gym defense in a state of flux.